n26/psd2-tpp-docs/doc/dedicated-aisp.md

 ### Read Transaction List

 Generally, GET /transactions requests are limited to a period of 90 days from the time the request is made.
-The only exception to this limitation, applies during the first 15 minutes of an AIS consent lifecycle.
-In this time period, any GET /transactions request made will not be limited.
-Moreover, requests made without specifying dateFrom and dateTo will return all transactions made since the account was created.
+The only exception to this limitation applies during the first 15 minutes of an AIS consent lifecycle.
+In this time period, any GET /transactions request made will not be limited by time range.
 After this time period, the above limitation will apply, and any requests trying to retrieve transactions older than 90 days will be rejected.

 The list of transactions is returned in reverse chronological order, therefore newer transactions are listed first.